Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 - The Associate Director for Student Conduct (or designee) reviews the report and determines whether a charge will be pursued.
 The Associate Director for Student Conduct (or designee) may seek guidance, as appropriate, to determine the appropriate charge(s).

-- The Associate Director for Student Conduct (or designee) will investigate cases, including interviewing witnesses and collecting evidence.
+- The Associate Director for Student Conduct (or designee) may conduct an additional investigation, including but not limited to interviewing witnesses and collecting evidence.
 The Associate Director for Student Conduct (or designee) will review the Respondent’s student conduct record for patterns and to determine the severity of the charge.

 - Within 30 calendar days, or within a reasonable amount of time, the Associate Director for Student Conduct (or designee) will notify the student of the charge via a Case Resolution Meeting letter (see below) if a charge is to be pursued.